 This study is the first to use Respondent Driven Sampling (RDS) to obtain a representative sample of MSM reflective of the ethno-cultural diversity of Greater Vancouver and inclusive of MSM subgroups that may have been overlooked in other sampling strategies.
 RDS is a form of peer-recruited network sampling, where participants receive study vouchers to give to their friends so they can participate too.

 If you've received a voucher with a voucher and referrer number, you can call us to book an appointment or book your appointment below.
 Don't have a voucher, you might still be eligible to participate in the near future as a SEED (initial participant).
-We are currently not recruiting seeds, however you can still fill out the form below and you will be contacted if we begin recruiting seeds again (if you are eligible).
-Until then, ask friends or keep a look out for a Momentum voucher.
+Fill out the form below and you will be contacted if you are eligible.
+If you don't hear from us within a week, ask friends or keep a look out for a Momentum voucher.